O. W. Wolters

 Oliver William Wolters OBE (8 June 1915 – 5 December 2000) was a British academic, historian and author.
-He was also a Malayan civil servant and administrator.
+He was a Malayan civil servant and administrator from 1937 to 1957.
+He lectured at the School of Oriental and African Studies from 1957 to 1963, then taught at Cornell University from 1964 to 1984.
 At his death, he was the Goldwin Smith Professor of Southeast Asian History Emeritus at Cornell University.

 Selected works

 In a statistical overview derived from writings by and about O. W. Wolters, OCLC/WorldCat encompasses roughly 20+ works in 90+ publications in 4 languages and 2,200+ library holdings.